 - Rhythmic: This is when the movement is slower in one direction and faster or jerkier in the other.

-It is therefore possible to have a combination of these.
-For example, you may have pendular conjugate nystagmus or rhythmic dissociated nystagmus.
+It’s possible to have a combination of these.
+For example, you may have pendular conjugate nystagmus – or rhythmic dissociated nystagmus.

 While some ophthalmologists diagnose bilateral vs. unilateral nystagmus, the medical community also believes that it is possible that “unilateral” only indicates asymmetric nystagmus, with one eye more affected than the other, but both eyes still affected by the condition.